 While each Business Improvement District (BID) manages different areas of the City, and has varying missions, their overall goal is similar.
 Albany's BIDs assist in economic development, promote the businesses and services within their district, and create a clean, safe environment for workers, residents, and visitors.
 BIDs levy a special tax assessment to finance improvements and supplemental services in designated commercial areas.
 Each BID office maintains a listing of current merchants, as well as available sites within their districts for new businesses.
 Visit the Business Improvement Districts of Albany.
 BUSINESS, VENDORS & EVENTS

-All development proposals must comply with rules and regulations of the City's Building and Regulatory Compliance, Zoning, Historic Resources Commission, and Local Waterfront Revitalization Program.
+All development proposals must comply with rules and regulations of the City's Buildings & Regulatory Compliance, Zoning, and Historic Resources Commission.
 The City Clerk's Office works to forge stronger relationships with City partners, such as the Business Improvement Districts, City Authorities, Albany County, and the NYS Departments of Health; Racing and Wagering Board; and Department of Agriculture and Markets.
 Contact the City Clerk's Office at (518) 434-5090 or review Business, Vendor & Event Forms.
-Visit the Department of Development & Planning for information on land use regulations and neighborhood revitalization.
+Visit the Department of Planning & Development for information on land use regulations and neighborhood revitalization.
 FINANCE & LOAN PROGRAMS

 A number of economic development loan programs are available to assist businesses to grow, create jobs and support real estate development projects in the City of Albany.
 Funding sources are designed to encourage investment that will expand the commercial and industrial tax base for the City of Albany.
 Businesses that are making investments such as purchasing property and equipment and creating new jobs are excellent candidates for the loan programs.